 On Allen Street

 Start on the Southwest corner.
 On the corners you’ll note directional signs, arrows that point the way to specific town attractions.
 Then start to head West, down Allen Street, on the South side.
 But first, in front of you now:

-Vogan’s Alley - In reopening mode.
+- Vogan’s Alley – Newly reopened.
 Was a burger/beer “greasy spoon” joint back in the 1990s, early 2000s.
-Needed lots of renovation when it closed down.
 Why to take a look, is the historic nature.
 Vogan’s as a business, here since the 1880s.
-It was an early saloon with a bowling alley.
-Johnny Behind the Deuce was held here, awaiting transport to Tucson.
+An early saloon with a bowling alley.
+Johnny Behind the Deuce was held here, awaiting transport to Tucson for trial.
 Just have a look.
-Or stop in, when open as a restaurant.
+Or stop in, to the restaurant/bar.

-Note the doggy water bowls along the boardwalk.
+- Note the doggy water bowls along the boardwalk.
 Tombstone is a dog-friendly town!
-And right here is a chance to get A Stagecoach Tour > – highly recommended for a town overview.
+Right here’s a chance to get A Stagecoach Tour > – highly recommended for a town overview.

-J.L.
-Silver Company – Many different types of souvenirs, plus silver jewelry, and imitation silver plated jewelry, as well.
+- J.L.
+Silver Company – Many different types of souvenirs.
+Plus silver jewelry & the imitation silver plated type for budget-minded.
 The front face of the building was a lone part of the surviving historic Grand Hotel, which burned down in the 1882 Tombstone fire.

 Cross the street, head back on the North side of Allen street to look for more things to do in Tombstone.

 This historic corner, is where the Cosmopolitan Hotel once stood.
 Long gone!
 Let’s take a look at this side of Allen Street.

 - Arlene’s Southwest Trading – Billed as the place for Arlene’s Native American style items.
 Their theme is offering “the unexpected in Tombstone” – more unique items than elsewhere in town: their promo.